yogeswarl/command-notes/JavaScript/typescript.md

 **Difference between `type` and `interface`**:
 - types cannot be used with classes, as it can support only primitive types.
+- types cannot be redeclared.
+- types can be used with unions and intersections.
 - interfaces can be used with classes, as it can support complex types.
+- interfaces can be redeclared.

 ### Recursive Types
 Typescript supports recursive types.
 A recursive type is a type that refers to itself.
 This is useful when defining a tree-like structure.